evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <ProjectHeader :currentPage="this">

-<p>Together with three fellow students, I created a comparison platform for fashion products that allows users to make sustainable choices, as a semester project in my masterʼs degree at <router-link to="/pages/company/aalborg-university.html">University of Aalborg</router-link>.
-We based our project on human-centered design going through several iterations of collecting and defining user requirements, designing and prototyping and usability testing.</p>
+<p>Together with three fellow students, I created a comparison platform for fashion products that allows users to make sustainable choices, as a semester project in my masterʼs degree at the <router-link to="/pages/company/aalborg-university.html">University of Aalborg</router-link>.
+We based our project on human-centered design, going through several iterations of collecting and defining user requirements, designing and prototyping and usability testing.</p>

 <p>Supervisor: Dr. Florian Meyer</p>